oresat/oresat-firmware/src/f4/app_si41xx/README.md

 # SI41XX_SYNTH

-This code bitbangs synthesizer SI4123 to generate specific RF outputs.
+This code bitbangs synthesizer Si4123 to generate specific RF outputs.
-This code provides an chibios shell interface to update the synthesizers registers or set them up for specific frequencies.
+This code provides an ChibiOS shell interface to update the synthesizers' registers or set them up for specific frequencies.

 This code can be used with Si41xx family.
 But please ensure that defaults values are populated appropriatly for specific chip.
-This code tested with si4123.
+This code tested with Si4123.

 See the [Operating Guide](Operating-Guide.pdf) for instructions on how to program a Si41xx synthesizer evaluation board with this app and the NUCLEO-F446RE development board.

-# Registers and Functionality for SI41xx family
+# Registers and Functionality for Si41xx family

     Part    RF1  RF2   IF
     Si4133   X    X    X